-Elegant and sleek, the glossy rubber plant, or ficus elastica, isn’t merely a decorative houseplant — it’s a low-maintenance and long-lasting pick as well.
+Elegant and sleek, the glossy rubber plant isn’t merely a gorgeous houseplant — it’s a low-maintenance and long-lasting one as well.
 And there’s not just one type of rubber plant, either.
-If you’re curious about these striking foliage plants, we’ve gathered everything you need to know about them, as well as some of our top picks.
+If you’re curious about these striking foliage plants, here’s everything you need to know about them, as well as some of our top picks.

 Rubber plants are some of the easiest houseplants to care for.
 When it comes to watering, allow your soil to dry out before giving your plant a drink.
 Overwatering can cause leaves to yellow and drop, especially during the winter.
 In the summer, keep your soil evenly moist.
 The rubber plant isn’t particularly picky about humidity, but it does prefer warm temperatures above 60 degrees Fahrenheit.
 It’s also not a heavy feeder, but it appreciates monthly feeding with an all-purpose fertilizer for strong branches and glossy leaves.

 Like most houseplants, the rubber plant is a fan of bright indirect light.
 Hypothetically speaking, you could leave a rubber plant in low light.
 You won’t get much growth from it, though, and it would get leggy from stretching toward the light.
 Plus, the leaves on the plant might become dull, and variegated varieties could revert to green.
 Long story short, give your rubber plant as much light as possible — a southwest window is ideal, but keep in mind that too much direct sunlight could burn your foliage.

 Every so often, wipe your leaves with a wet cloth.
 Not only will this make your plant look cleaner, but it’ll also help it absorb more light to convert into energy.

 Whether you’re looking for the best plant for your home, or you simply want to collect all the rubber plants out there, here’s a list to get you started.